 By: Morgan Mansfield/Co-Editor in Chief

 Thirteen years ago, Lauren Stepniak entered the Blue Ridge School District, lighting up the world for everyone around her.
 For many, it was Lauren’s bubbly personality that lifted up their spirits.
-Her big heart and intelligent mind have been an inspiration for many, and especially for her Personal Care Aid (PCA) Mrs. Patti Cramer.
+Her big heart and intelligent mind have been an inspiration for many, especially for her Personal Care Aid (PCA), Mrs. Patti Cramer.